Answers are at the right or below the question in "Light Blue".

 Canon comes from the Greek word kanon.

-A standard or measuring rod.
+The term "canon" refers to a standard or measuring rod.

 It is the collection of writings accepted by the leaders of the early Christian church as God's word and the basis of the Christian faith.